Mbam Djerem National Park: Wildlife

 One of the most vulnerable animals in the Park is elephant.
 They occur in the south-centre of the Park but seem to be completely absent in the north (both east and west sides of the Park).
 Gorillas occur outside the Park, to the southeast, in the Lom-Pangar area (Fotso et al. 2002) but are not found in the Park.
 The area where they occur is now Deng Deng National Park.

-The first bird list for Mbam Djerem, a synthesis of the Fotso and Bobo/ Languy surveys, numbered 360 species, and, as for the mammal fauna, included both true savannah species such as brown-rumped bunting Emberiza affinis, black-bellied firefinch Lagonosticta rara, lesser blue-eared starling Lamprotornis chloropterus, white-collared starling Grafisia torquata, brubru Nilaus afer and yellow penduline tit Anthoscopus parvulus and true forest species such as some of the hornbills: black and white casqued hornbill Ceratogymna subcylindricus, black casqued hornbill Ceratogymna atrata, red-billed dwarf hornbill Tockus camurus, and passerines such as Bleda syndactyla, Bleda eximia, Alethe diademata, Stiphrornis erythrothorax Criniger Calurus, Indicator maculatus (Fotso 2000).
+The first bird list for Mbam Djerem, a synthesis of the Fotso and Bobo/ Languy surveys, numbered 360 species, and, as for the mammal fauna, included both true savannah species such as the brown-rumped bunting Emberiza affinis, black-bellied firefinch Lagonosticta rara, lesser blue-eared starling Lamprotornis chloropterus, white-collared starling Grafisia torquata, brubru Nilaus afer and yellow penduline tit Anthoscopus parvulus and true forest species such as some of the hornbills: black and white casqued hornbill Bycanistes subcylindricus, black casqued hornbill Ceratogymna atrata, red-billed dwarf hornbill Lophoceros camurus, and passerines such as the red-tailed bristlebill Bleda syndactyla, green-tailed bristlebill Bleda eximia, white-tailed alethe Alethe diademata, orange-breasted forest robin Stiphrornis erythrothorax, red-tailed greenbul Criniger calurus, spotted honeyguide Indicator maculatus (Fotso 2000).
 The Bamenda Apalis Apalis bamendae was discovered to be relatively widespread throughout the area (Bobo & Languy 2000 a,b; Fotso 2000) - this bird had previously thought to have been restricted to a small area in the Bamenda Highlands of Northwest Cameroon, two hundred kilometres to the west of Mbam Djerem.

 The Park has not only a wide diversity of habitats, flora and fauna, but also of seasonal extremes of temperature.
 In the dry season, bushfires reduce the grasses to ash.
 Rivers and swampy valleys dry up completely.
 This seasonality has important implications for the animals that require frequent water: they are obliged to remain near the larger rivers for several months at a time.
 Normally water is not a limiting factor for humid forest species, but the forest animals here may be on the edge of their physical limits.
 This information is well known by hunters, who use the grassy plains near the major rivers during the wet season; kob, buffalo and waterbuck are found here during this season, and hunters travel in from the railway line to transport meat out to the east.